NB "Total Eclipse"

 General Specification

-Hancock and Lane's job number 2755 was built at their workshops in Daventry, Northamptonshire under the supervision of works manager Mike Gration and was completed on the 13th August 1980 as the company's Norseman S40 London Boat Show demonstrator for that year.
-As a demonstration boat it was required to be moved regularly and not always on water!
-Consequently, it was constructed from heavier grade steel (10-6-4mm) than the normal Hancock and Lane boats and features a full-length keel to prevent the boat from flexing.
+Hancock and Lane's job number 2755 was built at their workshops in Daventry, Northamptonshire under the supervision of works manager Mike Gration and was completed in 1982 as the company's Norseman S40 1982 London Boat Show demonstrator.
+As a demonstration boat it was required to be moved regularly and not on water either!
+Consequently, it was constructed from heavier grade steel than the normal Hancock and Lane boats and features a full-length keel to prevent the boat from flexing.
 This would ensure that the cupboard and compartment doors open and close correctly whilst the boat was out of the water.
 Consequently, the boat's weight is approximately 10 tons.
 The drawback to this is its draft.
 At the bow (with a full water tank) the draft is 1'6" from waterline to tip of the keel with a 2'6" draft at the stern from waterline to the bottom of the stepped skeg.
-The hull has quite long fore and aft swims for a boat of this type helping it to keep a straight line (assisted, no doubt by the keel)... even in reverse provided that the engine revolutions are right, the tiller is in the correct position (to counteract prop thrash - the steering effect caused by the propeller's rotation acting as a paddle) and that there is sufficient water beneath the keel.
+The hull has quite long fore and aft swims for a boat of this type helping it to keep a straight line (assisted, no doubt by the keel)... even in reverse provided that the engine revolutions are right, the tiller is in the correct position to counteract prop thrash (the steering effect caused by the propeller's rotation acting as a paddle) and that there is sufficient depth of water beneath the keel.
 Wash is also kept to a minimum by the hull design utilising nice long bow and stern swims.

 Close-up of the leading edge of the keel which runs the full length of the hull...